-Thank you for reading on how to get packaging and artwork printed in China.
+Thank you for reading this post on how to get packaging and artwork printed in China.
 If you would like to know more about getting your work printed feel free to get in touch or view this post about packaging design

 like me you need work layers in Photoshop any time saving measure is

 a bonus.
 I have a compiled a short list of shortcuts for making the